-Most of the critical transactions today, include SMS-based 2-step verification, in which the authorized organization or the app sends a text message with a code to your phone in order to verify who you say you are.
-These transactions include – reset/change password, money transactions, etc.
+Most critical transactions today include SMS-based 2-step verification, in which the authorized organization or the app sends a text message with a code to your phone to verify who you say you are.
+These transactions include – resetting/changing passwords, money transactions, etc.

 But have we ever stopped to consider how secure this method is?
-What other authentication methods are?
-Is SMS authentication the best option of all?
+What other authentication methods?
+Is the SMS authentication solution the best option of all?
 Learn more about Integrated Development services

 What is 2-factor authentication?

 Multifactor authentication combines two or more independent credentials:

 - What the user knows (password)